 Little cars and toys that fit in pockets should be left at home to be played with there.
 They often get lost, get into other children’s pockets, and become a source of conflict.
 Bringing toys from home can become a status symbol and can be used to manipulate friendships.
 We ask children not bring toy weapons of any kind to the center.
 Please do not bring gum, candy, money, or fragile items.
 Pets are very welcome, but please speak to the teacher to plan for this.

 Children enjoy celebrating their birthdays with school friends.
 The celebrations are kept appropriately simple.
-The child may “share” by passing out a special treat.
-Please try to limit the amount of sugar in birthday treats.
-If you wish your child to celebrate at school, please speak to the teachers a few days ahead of the date to ensure enough treats are provided.
+The child may “share” by bringing a favorite book from home that will be read by their teacher.
+If you wish for your child to celebrate at school, please speak to the teachers a few days ahead of the date.
 Do not distribute invitations to home parties at school unless every child in his/her class is invited.

 Your child's cubby needs to be emptied every day.
 Children’s creative art or craft work usually represents serious effort on the child’s part and it is important to treat it that way.
 The children will experience many materials, media, and much joy through this activity.
 We encourage but do not stress the finished product.
 Emphasis is on the process and what happens to the child during the process, rather than on the end product.
 Part of the experience is the child’s satisfaction and pride as she/he shows it to the family or sees it displayed at home.